 Miami’s vibrant art scene, racy atmosphere and Latin culture make it one of the most evocative destinations in America.
-Wildly different from New York and Los Angeles, its signature flair runs through everything, from its gorgeous, turquoise shoreline and tropical gardens to its whimsical Art Deco architecture and eclectic food choices.
+Wildly different from New York and Los Angeles, Miami’s signature flair runs through everything, from its gorgeous turquoise shoreline and tropical gardens to its whimsical Art Deco architecture and eclectic food choices.

-Those moving there should certainly look forward to its youthful character but should recognise the city's drawbacks as well.
-This list of pros and cons may give them perspective.
+Those moving there should certainly look forward to its youthful character but should recognise the city’s drawbacks as well.
+Below, we list some of the pros and cons of moving to Miami to give new arrivals perspective.

 Cost of living in Miami